Angels or demons? Political shadow hangs over Victoria's Secret China show

 “Payback was unavoidable.
 Those who are serious about developing careers in the Chinese market can draw lessons from this case and learn to abide by the rules in China,” it said.

 Victoria’s Secret did not immediately respond to requests for comment.

-China’s foreign ministry declined to comment on Monday, but said last week it welcomed people who came to China for “normal” cultural events.
+Asked whether or why Hadid and Perry had been banned from coming to China, Foreign Ministry spokesman Lu Kang said he did not know any of the details of the situation, but reiterated that China welcomed foreigners to visit to carry out “normal” business, tourism and cultural activities and issues visas to those who meet the conditions.

+“But at the same time I want to say that like all other countries, China as a sovereign state has the right to decide itself in accordance with its laws and policies whether or not to issue papers to foreign citizens,” Lu said, without elaborating.

 Reuters could not reach Hadid for comment.
 Perry did not respond to a request for comment.